osmlab/name-suggestion-index/CONTRIBUTING.md

 #### Example #1 - Worldwide / English brands...

-1. Find an entry in `config/canonical.json` that is missing these tags:
+1. Find an entry in a brand file that is missing these tags:

+In `brands/amenity/fast_food.json`:

 ```js
   "amenity/fast_food|Chipotle": {